-^A Offered on a two-year rotating basis based upon demand, meet with your advisor
+^A Offered on a four-year rotating basis based upon demand

 ^B Course can be used as Computer Elective

 NATURAL SCIENCES

 DESCRIPTION: This is a suggested program of study which may be altered to meet individual goals and transfer plans.
 Students should refer to the descriptions of Alpena Community College graduation requirements and AS degree distribution requirements and consult with an academic advisor concerning specific course selection.
 A minimum total of 60 credits are required for the Associate in Science degree.